Cray-HPE/docs-csm/operations/power_management/Cray_Advanced_Platform_Monitoring_and_Control_CAPMC.md

 has HTTPS access to the
 [System Management Services](../network/Access_to_System_Management_Services.md).

-3rd party software can access the API directly.
+Third party software can access the API directly.
 Refer to the [CAPMC API](https://github.com/Cray-HPE/hms-capmc/blob/release/csm-1.0/api/swagger.yaml) documentation for detailed information about API options and features.

 The `cray capmc` command (see `--help`) can be used to control power to specific components by specifying the component NID, xname, or group.

-## Power control and query by xname
+## Power Control and Query by xname
 - xname_on
 - xname_off
 - xname_reinit